-In the vast and intricate world of maritime operations, ensuring the safety and reliability of ships is paramount.
-This is where Classification Societies come into play, imposing what is known as a "condition of class" on vessels.
+In the world of maritime operations, ensuring the safety and reliability of ships is paramount.
+This is where Classification Societies come into play, imposing what is known as a "condition of class" on vessels, when necessary.
 But what exactly does this term mean, and why is it so crucial for the maritime industry?
-In this article, we will delve into the concept of a condition of class, exploring its significance, the rigorous standards set by Classification Societies, and how these conditions ensure that ships sail safely across the world's oceans.

 Classification societies are instrumental in the maritime industry, covering over 90% of the world's cargo-carrying tonnage.
 They establish design, construction, and through-life compliance rules and standards.
 These societies, members of the International Association of Classification Societies (IACS), develop Class Rules.
 These rules encompass various aspects of a ship, including its structure, machinery, electrical and control systems, materials used for construction, and onboard equipment.